-A candidate for the master's degree may petition to receive a maximum of nine quarter credit hours of transfer credit for graduate-level courses taken at approved colleges.
+A candidate for the M.B.A. degree may petition to receive a maximum of nine quarter credit hours of transfer credit for graduate-level courses taken at approved colleges.
 To receive transfer credit, the courses must cover content equivalent to that offered in the Johnson & Wales University graduate program that the student plans to enter, and must be approved by the director of graduate admissions.
 Transfer candidates should submit official college transcripts from any colleges previously attended prior to enrolling in graduate courses.

 The student must also have earned a grade of "B" or better.
-Credits earned more than three years prior to enrollment in a graduate program at Johnson & Wales are not transferable without special permission from the dean of the Alan Shawn Feinstein Graduate School (for M.B.A. programs) or the director of the Center for Education (for M.A.T. programs).
+Credits earned more than three years prior to enrollment in a graduate program at Johnson & Wales are not transferable without special permission from the dean of the Alan Shawn Feinstein Graduate School (for M.B.A. programs).